 A comforting and hugely relatable meditation on surviving your 20s, in it, The High Low podcast host and former sex columnist recounted personal stories as well as lessons and advice on love in all its wonderful forms – from transformative friendships to shocking dating anecdotes (we’ve all been there).

-Now, BBC One has announced the cast for the seven-part television series – and it does not disappoint.
+Then, BBC One has announced the cast for the seven-part television series — and it did not disappoint.
 The plot will centre on two childhood best friends, Maggie and Birdy, who navigate bad dates, heartbreak and London house shares while facing the trials and tribulations of their unbreakable bond.
-Set in 2012, we will be privy to flashbacks to suburban adolescence in the early '00s – so expect to see nods to big fashion hits (and misses) from the era.
+Set in 2012, we will be privy to flashbacks to suburban adolescence in the early '00s — so expect to see nods to big fashion hits (and misses) from the era.

 Birdy will be played by Bel Powley, known for her breakout role as teen Minnie in Diary of a Teenage Girl, as well as other parts in The Morning Show and The King of Staten Island.
 Emma Appleton — you might recognise her as Princess Renfri in The Witcher or from her other roles in The Last Letter from Your Lover and BBC Three’s Clique — will star as Maggie (the character based on Alderton herself).

 The official synopsis reads: "Maggie and Birdy, besties since school, finally land in London to live it large, when the unexpected happens — dependable Birdy gets a steady boyfriend.
 A generous, funny, warm-hearted and uplifting Sex & The City for millennials which covers bad dates and squalid flat-shares, heartaches and humiliations, and, most importantly, unbreakable female friendships."